OpenCoder Review: The Free, Open-Source Code Model You Can Actually Deploy

 |---|---|---|---|---|---|

 In short: OpenCoder punches above its weight.
-The 8B model rivals models nearly twice its size, while the 1.5B variant is small enough for edge inference.
+The 8B model outperforms models nearly twice its size (and even much larger ones like CodeLlama-70B on HumanEval), while the 1.5B variant is small enough for edge inference.

 Hands-On: Getting OpenCoder Running in 5 Minutes